ibm-cloud-docs/watson-assistant/sms-reference.md

 | Context variable name | Expected value | Description |
 | --------------------- | -------------- | ----------- |
 | `smsConversationResponseTimeout` | Time in ms | The amount of time in milliseconds that the integration waits to receive a response from the action.
 If the time limit is exceeded, the integration attempts to contact the action again.
 If the service still can't be reached, the SMS response fails. |
-{: caption="Table 2.
-SMS context variables set by the action" caption-side="top"}
+{: caption="SMS context variables set by the action" caption-side="top"}

 ### Table 3.
 Context variables that are set by the integration
 {: #sms-reference-context-variables-set-by-integration}